Poetry: My Father's Voice

 With my ear to his bare chest, I hear the click…click…click of his mechanical valve, opening and closing, the feathery nest of silver hair tickling my lobes.

-My hands still tense when the clicking stops and the silence envelopes my life.
+My hands still tense when the clicking stops.